hykim-soulis/Bankist/README.md

 # Bankist Account

-Bankist account is a bank account dashboard page for user.
-In this project, I learned how to internationalize date and currency format depends on users' locale and set timer for user login session.
+Bankist account is a bank account dashboard page for users.
+In this project, I learned how to internationalize date and currency format depending on the users' locale and how to set user login session timer.

 ## Project Description

 To start this project, you need to login first with one of the below example accounts.
 Your login session lasts for 5 minutes and any new activity will reset the session timer.

-1. user: js, PIN: 1111
+1. user: js, PIN: 1111 (Europe)
-2. user: jd, PIN: 2222
+2. user: jd, PIN: 2222 (US)

-User can check their account balance summary and recent transactions as well as transfer money, request loan and close account.
+User can check their account balance summary and recent transactions as well as transfer money, request loans and close their account.

 ### Features